cypress-io/cypress/DEPLOY.md

         ```
         - Test the new version of Cypress against the Cypress dashboard repo.

+7. Confirm that every issue labeled [stage: pending release](https://github.com/cypress-io/cypress/issues?q=label%3A%22stage%3A+pending+release%22+is%3Aclosed) has a ZenHub release set. **Tip:** there is a command in [`release-automations`](https://github.com/cypress-io/release-automations)'s `issues-in-release` tool to list and check such issues.
+Without a ZenHub release issues will not be included in the right changelog.

-7. Deploy the release-specific documentation and changelog in [cypress-documentation](https://github.com/cypress-io/cypress-documentation).
+8. Deploy the release-specific documentation and changelog in [cypress-documentation](https://github.com/cypress-io/cypress-documentation).
     - If there is not already a release-specific PR open, create one.
 You can use [`release-automations`](https://github.com/cypress-io/release-automations)'s `issues-in-release` tool to generate a starting point for the changelog, based off of ZenHub:
         ```
         cd packages/issues-in-release